rcpenny/interviews/behaviors/BQ-Stories.md

 reverse the downtrend of using kudos.

 # 11. Earn Trust 赢得信任
-## What would you do if you found out that your closest friend at work was stealing?

 ## Tell me about a time when you had to tell someone a harsh truth.

 ## Tell me about a time you received negative feedback from your manager

-## Tell me about a time you had conflict with your manager/peer/colleagues
-S: don't think 做太多的launch review
-A: suggest that discuss with Director
-R: we merge all privacy/security review for the entire department

 ## tell me a time when you earned trust of a group.